 However, his luck improved when the Prince of Wales was crowned Charles I of England.
 Charles I was fascinated and attracted (perhaps platonically) towards Villiers and kept him in office.

 Buckingham organised an expedition against Spain with the intention of seizing the treasure fleet.
 An Anglo-Dutch fleet under the command of Edward Cecil attacked the Spanish city of Cádiz.
 The expedition failed because the English troops were poorly equipped and underprepared, which allowed Spain to resist the attack.

 Buckingham then negotiated with the French regent, Cardinal Richelieu.
 The English ships were supposed to aid Richelieu in his struggle against the Huguenots (i.e. French Protestants) in exchange for French aid against Spain, which occupied the Palatinate.
 Such aid never materialised and the English Parliament was scandalised by the idea of English Protestants fighting against French Protestants.

 Villiers believed that he had failed in his attempt because Richelieu had purposely betrayed him.
 As a consequence, Villiers organised a conspiracy against him that included the cardinal’s enemies and the Huguenots.

 War with Austria, France and Spain

-When the parliament tried to blame Villiers for the failure of the Cadiz expedition, the duke of Buckingham declared war on France, putting England at war with the Bourbons of France and the Habsburgs of Spain and Austria, the two most important dynasties in Europe.
+When the parliament tried to blame Villiers for the failure of the Cadiz expedition, the Duke of Buckingham declared war on France, putting England at war with the Bourbons of France and the Habsburgs of Spain and Austria – two of the most important dynasties in Europe.